Accenture/mercury/guides/CHAPTER-2.md

 ### Kernel thread pool

-When you write a function using LambdaFunction and TypedLambdaFunction with the `KernelThreadRunner` annotation, the function will be executed using "kernel thread pool" and Java will run your function in native "preemptive multitasking" mode.
+When you write a function using LambdaFunction and TypedLambdaFunction with the `KernelThreadRunner` annotation, the function will be executed using "kernel thread pool" and the Java VM will run your function in native "preemptive multitasking" mode.

 While preemptive multitasking fully utilizes the CPU, its context switching overheads may increase as the number of